fblascogarma/google_ads_frontend/README.md

-# Build a web app that is integrated with Google Ads (this is the frontend)
+# Build a web app that is integrated with Google Ads

-This project will teach you how to build a frontend for your web app that integrates with Google Ads using Google Ads API.
+This project will teach you how to build a **frontend for your web app** that integrates with Google Ads using Google Ads API.
 To see the project for the backend, go [here](https://github.com/fblascogarma/google_ads_backend)

 See [here](https://youtu.be/yVFZvJpLVxk) a 15-minute demo of the product you can have by cloning this repo and following the instructions.